-For the first two years, most learning activities occur at White Hall, our medical education center.
+For the first two years, most learning activities occur at the Ramesh K. Gandhi Medical Education Center, also known as White Hall.
 This is a state-of-the-art space specifically designed for medical student education.
 Located here are classrooms, laboratories, small group rooms, study areas, a lounge, mailboxes and offices for faculty and administrators who are devoted to medical student education.
-The curriculum of the first two years is called Biennium I, and it provides a rich exposure to the basic medical sciences with close integration through the Patient, Physician & Society course and the practice of medicine through Introduction to Clinical Medicine.

 The Biennium II curriculum starts in the third year.
 This year is devoted to six clerkships that occur at all of our affiliated hospital sites, multiple community clinics, and private practice offices.
 Each clerkship provides the student with supervised clinical-care experiences with patients and their families.
 In addition, students are expected to read a great deal about clinical disorders and treatment approaches and regularly present their cases.
 By the end of the third year, all students have had a broad set of experiences in the care of patients and their families, working with a "team," either in the hospital or office setting, and have begun to understand the complexities of providing comprehensive care in a rapidly changing health care system.